-As a popular destination among backpackers, Budapest is teeming with hostels.
-From party options in the heart of the action to chic boutique accommodation, the best hostels in Budapest are budget-friendly without skimping on quality.
+Budapest, a popular backpacker destination, is teeming with hostels.
+From party-friendly stays in the heart of the action to chic boutique retreats for the more chilled visitor, the best hostels in Budapest are budget-friendly without skimping on quality.

 This party-centric hostel in Budapest certainly lives up to its name, as a constant buzz and a range of activities are on offer here.
-The popular bar in the courtyard of the building often has live music, and in the summer, hostel guests can enjoy drinks at the exclusive rooftop bar.
-Social activities are certainly prioritised here, and the modern and comfortable rooms also measure up to The Hive’s friendly vibe.
+The popular courtyard bar often has live music, and in the summer, you can enjoy drinks at the exclusive rooftop bar.
+Social activities are prioritised here, and the modern and comfortable rooms also measure up to the friendly vibe.
 The subtle beehive-themed decor extends throughout the hostel, with lots of black and yellow stripes – even the bunk beds in the dorm rooms have a custom-designed honeycomb shape.

-This boutique hostel is just 100 metres (328 feet) from Szimpla Kert, Budapest’s biggest ruin bar.
-Despite being located so close to a major nightlife spot, the atmosphere is more chilled than that of the party hostels, and you can easily get some rest in the modern, minimalistic rooms.
+This boutique hostel is just 100m (328ft) from Szimpla Kert, Budapest’s biggest ruin bar.
+Despite being located so close to a major nightlife spot, the atmosphere is more chilled than in party hostels, and you can easily get some rest in the modern, minimalistic rooms.
 The twin and double rooms are perfect for couples looking for an affordable, hotel-quality stay.
 There are also both mixed and female-only dorms for larger groups, as well as those travelling alone.
-The in-house concierge service is on hand to assist with organising river cruises, caving tours, and Hungarian wine and pálinka (traditional fruit brandy) tastings.
+The in-house concierge service is on hand to assist with organising river cruises, caving tours and Hungarian wine and pálinka (traditional fruit brandy) tastings.

 This European hostel chain has an excellent reputation as a high-quality and affordable backpacker accommodation.
-Wombat’s City Hostel Budapest lies inside a Neoclassical building constructed around 1840, and though the interior has undergone extensive renovation, period elements like the elegant spiral staircase remain.
+Wombat’s City Hostel Budapest lies inside a neoclassical building constructed around 1840, and though the interior has undergone extensive renovation, period elements such as the elegant spiral staircase remain.
 This centrally located hostel is a short walk away from several bars and restaurants and just a six-minute trek from the Hungarian State Opera House.
-The womBAR has a daily happy hour and hosts regular events, so finding new friends to explore the city with is effortless.
-There’s also a cheap all-you-can-eat breakfast and late checkout on offer.
+The womBAR has a daily happy hour and hosts regular events, so finding new friends is effortless.
+There’s also a cheap all-you-can-eat breakfast and late check-out on offer.

 All of the stylish private rooms and dorms at the Full Moon Design Hostel have private bathrooms and air conditioning – a much-needed amenity during the hot summer months.
 As a guest, you gain free entry to the popular student bar, Morrison’s 2, downstairs in the inner courtyard.
 Stumble no more than a few steps to enjoy the several dance floors, karaoke room and weekly beer-pong tournament.
 Nyugati railway station, serving many international destinations, is only a five-minute walk away, making this is a convenient choice for travellers arriving or leaving by train.

-Flow Hostel is a premium accommodation option set within in a century-old classical building on a quiet street close to the Great Market Hall.
-The interior style is modern and minimalistic, complete with plenty of houseplants.
-There are both private rooms with en-suite bathrooms, as well as shared dorms where each pod-style bed has a locker and curtain.
+Flow Hostel is a premium accommodation option set within in a century-old classical building on a quiet street close to the Central Market Hall.
+The interior style is modern and minimalistic, with plenty of houseplants.
+There are both private rooms with ensuite bathrooms, plus shared dorms where each pod-style bed has a locker and curtain.
 It’s a good spot for digital nomads as there are spacious communal areas to get some work done.
-Flow Hostel is perfect for those looking for a bit of privacy, away from the bustling party district.
+Flow Hostel is perfect for those looking for a bit of privacy, away from the bustling party venues.

 Mandala Hostel is a home away from home.
-This cosy accommodation is located in an apartment block, so it feels like you’re staying over with a friend.
+This homely accommodation is located in an apartment block, so it feels like you’re staying over with a friend.
 It features bohemian-style dorm rooms and original wooden floors, giving the hostel a warm and intimate feel.
 Adding to this welcoming vibe, you are invited to borrow a book from the library and play the guitar or ukulele.
-Set away from the hustle and bustle of the city centre in the Palace District – an up-and-coming neighbourhood full of historical pre-war architecture, cosy cafés and teahouses – Mandala is ideal for travellers looking to discover Budapest beyond the tourist traps.
+Set away from the bustle of the city centre in the Palace District – an up-and-coming neighbourhood full of pre-war architecture, welcoming cafes and teahouses – Mandala is ideal for travellers looking to discover Budapest beyond the tourist traps.

 This hostel on green and leafy Margaret Island is a peaceful oasis, easily accessible from the centre by public transport.
 The spacious terrace and hammocks overlooking the Danube create the perfect place to unwind after a busy day of sightseeing.
 A restaurant is conveniently located on-site, so there’s no need to head into the city to grab a drink or a bite.
-With bikes available to rent, free yoga sessions once a week and a running track right on its doorstep, this hostel is ideal for those wanting to stay active during their trip.
+With bikes available to rent and a running track right on its doorstep, this hostel is ideal for those wanting to stay active during their trip.
 It’s also close to the Sziget Festival for those festival-goers not keen on pitching tents.